Tyrrrz/CliWrap/Readme.md

 // -- result.RunTime         (TimeSpan)
 ```

-Here, calling `ExecuteBufferedAsync()` starts the process and implicitly wires its output and error streams to in-memory buffers.
-Similarly to `ExecuteAsync()`, this method returns a result object containing runtime information, with the addition of `StandardOutput` and `StandardError` properties.

 > Note that standard streams are not limited to text and can contain raw binary data.
 Additionally, the size of the data may make it inefficient to store in-memory.
 For more complex scenarios, CliWrap also provides other piping options, which are covered in the [Piping](#piping) section.